kittykatattack/learningPixi/README.md

 function setup() {

-  //Start the game loop buy adding the `gameLoop` function to
+  //Start the game loop by adding the `gameLoop` function to
   //Pixi's `ticker` and providing it with a `delta` argument. app.ticker.add(delta => gameLoop(delta));
 }